protonemedia/laravel-eloquent-scope-as-select/README.md

 For a more practical explanation, check out the [usage](#usage) section below.

-Using a Closure:
+Add a select using a Closure:
 ```php
 $posts = Post::addScopeAsSelect('is_published', function ($query) {
     $query->published();
 })->get();
 ```

-Using a string:
+Using a string, where the second argument is the name of the scope:
 ```php
 $posts = Post::addScopeAsSelect('is_published', 'published')->get();
 ```